 The Combat Toolkit is a series of three training handbooks developed for the corporate, managerial and unit levels of hotel firms.
 Additional training tools including PowerPoint slides are also available.

-This programme aims to increase awareness of the potential signs of human trafficking and provide guidance on the appropriate actions to undertake to combat human trafficking.
+This programme aims to increase awareness of the potential signs of trafficking at the hotel level and provides guidance on appropriate actions to combat human trafficking.

-Target Audience: Food and Beverage Employees
+Target Audience: Housekeeping Employees

 WHAT YOU NEED TO KNOW